 One restaurant, however, has dared to stray from the recipe, choosing to 'update' its menu.
 The result?
 Sheera in 19 flavours.
 The restaurant?
 Ram Ashray.

-The story goes The origin of Ram Ashray can be traced back almost 70 years ago to founder Shyambabu Shetty, who came to Mumbai from Mangalore.
+The origin of Ram Ashray can be traced back almost 70 years ago to founder Shyambabu Shetty, who came to Mumbai from Mangalore.
 He opened an eating joint, only a few minutes from the station, which is today four times the size it once was.
 Later, sons Jayram and Bhaskar would take over, as the restaurant slowly grew both in size and name.
 Today, Bhaskar's children run Rishikesh, a south-Indian joint in Vasai, while Jayram's sons, Akshay and Amarjeeth, oversee Ram Ashray.

-Taste test "Students from the neighbouring colleges (Ruia, Poddar and Welingkar) comprise a large part of our clientele," says Amarjeeth, explaining the motivation behind introducing flavoured sheeras to the menu.
+"Students from the neighbouring colleges (Ruia, Poddar and Welingkar) comprise a large part of our clientele," says Amarjeeth, explaining the motivation behind introducing flavoured sheeras to the menu.
 "We wanted to introduce a fresh feel and some variety to the menu without disturbing the tradition of the restaurant," adds the 27-year-old, younger brother to Akshay.